-Calculations: Catch tallied from commercial purchase data for species identified as priority ECS by DFW (Appendix A).
-From the prioritized ECS list, Scarus ghobban is not included because there is no specific code for that species in the CNMI commercial coding system.
+Calculations: Catch tallied from commercial purchase data for species identified as priority ECS by DFW (Appendix A: List of Species).
+From the prioritized ECS list, Scarus ghobban is not included because there is no specific code for that species in CNMI commercial coding system.